STIXProject/stix-to-html/README.md

 ## Overview

 **STIX to HTML** is a library of  XSLT stylesheets, CSS, and JavaScript that can transform a STIX XML document into a human-readable HTML view.
-It was designed to be leveraged by developers, either as a mechanism for batch rendering STIX document or to be embedded as a visualization component within a STIX-capable application.
+It was designed to be leveraged by developers, either as a mechanism for batch rendering STIX documents or to be embedded as a visualization component within a STIX-capable application.

 **STIX to HTML** renders more than just STIX documents!
 It also supports the rendering of [CybOX](http://cybox.mitre.org) and [MAEC](http://maec.mitre.org) documents.